DigiNode-Tools/DigiByte-DigiFacts-JSON/README.md

 The following projects are known to use this service:

 - [DigiNode Tools](https://github.com/saltedlolly/diginode-tools) - DigiFacts are displayed in the DigiNode Dashboard

+## Disclaimer

+These DigiFacts are provided by the DigiByte community for the DigiByte community.
+It is up to the community to ensure they are current and accurate.
+Please make a PR with any corrections.

+Users should always do their own due diligence before using any of the services or products mentioned in these DigiFacts.
+They are provided for information purposes - mentions are not endorcements.